crcresearch/ndcmsT3/docs/new_user/connecting_to_crc.md

 ssh -Y netid@crcfe01.crc.nd.edu
 ```

-> [!NOTE]
+!!! note
-> Development of `XQuartz` has lagged quite behind macOS.
+    Development of `XQuartz` has lagged quite behind macOS.
 A number of issues with it has been reported to us.
 It may be easier to use `fastx` for Mac users.

 ------------------------------------------------------------------------